madisellers/madisellers/README.md

 ## About Me
 I am a Junior attending George Mason University.
-I am currently pursuing a B.S. in Applied Computer Science with an emphasis in COmputer Game Design.
+I am currently pursuing a B.S. in Applied Computer Science with an emphasis in Computer Game Design.
 I also intend to earn a Masters in Software Engineering.
 I love all things game programming and hope to join the gaming industry!

 ## Languages
 In order of proficiency: